Topological horseshoes for surface homeomorphisms: Birkhoff Recurrence classes and recurrent points of homeomorphisms of with no topological horseshoe

 \subsection{Birkhoff recurrence classes}

 We start by restating and proving Proposition \ref{propmain:birkoffclasses3fixedpoints}.

 \begin{proposition} Suppose that $f$ is an orientation preserving homeomorphism of $\S^2$ with no topological horseshoe.
-If $\mathcal{B}$ is a Birkhoff recurrence class containing two fixed points $z_0$ and $z_1$, then \begin{itemize} \item either there exists $q\geq1$ such that every periodic point of $f$ distinct from $z_0$ and $z_1$ has a period equal to $q$, all recurrent points in $\mathcal B$ are periodic points and $\mathrm{fix}(f^q)\cap\mathcal{B}$ is an unlinked set of $f^q$; \item or $f$ is an irrational pseudo-rotation. \end{itemize} \end{proposition} \begin{proof} For a given generator of $H_1(\S^2\setminus\{z_0,z_1\},\Z)$ and a given lift of $f\vert_{\S^2\setminus\{z_0,z_1\}}$, there exists a unique rotation number by Proposition \ref{prop:PB}.
+Assume $f$ has at least three distinct recurrent points.
+If $\mathcal{B}$ is a Birkhoff recurrence class containing two fixed points $z_0$ and $z_1$, then \begin{itemize} \item[(1)] either there exists $q\geq1$ such that every recurrent point in $\mathcal B$ is a periodic point of period $q$ and $\mathrm{fix}(f^q)\cap\mathcal{B}$ is an unlinked set of $f^q$; \item[(2)] or $f$ is an irrational pseudo-rotation. \end{itemize} \end{proposition} \begin{proof} Since $f$ has at least three distinct recurrent points, note that $\mathrm{ne}(f\vert_{\S^2\setminus\{z_0,z_1\}})$ is not empty.
+For a given generator of $H_1(\S^2\setminus\{z_0,z_1\},\Z)$ and a given lift of $f\vert_{\S^2\setminus\{z_0,z_1\}}$, there exists a unique rotation number by Proposition \ref{prop:PB}.
 If this number is irrational, $f$ is an irrational pseudo-rotation.
-Suppose that it is rational and can be written $p/q$ in an irreducible way, then all periodic points have period $q$ and rotation number $p/q$ (which does not mean that such periodic points exist).
-If there is no recurrent point but $z_0$ and $z_1$, item (1) is true with any integer $q$.
-Suppose now that such a recurrent point $z$ exists.
-By Proposition \ref{prop:recurrentzero-rotation}, one knows that the annulus $\S^2\setminus\{z_0,z_1\}$ contain fixed points of $f^q$.
+Suppose that it is rational and can be written $p/q$ in an irreducible way.
+Then all periodic points have rotation number $p/q$ and their period is a multiple of $q$.
+If there is no recurrent point in $\mathcal{B}$ but $z_0$ and $z_1$, item (1) is true.
+Suppose now that there exists a recurrent point $z\in\mathcal{B}$.
+By Proposition \ref{prop:recurrentzero-rotation}, one knows that the annulus $\S^2\setminus\{z_0,z_1\}$ contains fixed points of $f^q$.
 Let $z_2$ be such a point.
-The class $\mathcal B$, containing fixed points, is a Birkhoff recurrence class of $f^q$.
+The class $\mathcal B$, containing fixed points, is also a Birkhoff recurrence class of $f^q$.
 Let us prove by contradiction, that $z$ is a fixed point of $f^q$.
 By Proposition \ref{prop:linking-recurrent}, there exists a fixed point $z_3$ such that $\mathrm{rot}_{f\vert_{\S^2\setminus\{z_2,z_3\}},\kappa}(z)\not=0+\Z$, if $\kappa$ is a generator of $H_1(\S^2\setminus\{z_2,z_3\},\Z)$.
-Of course either $z_3\not=z_0$ or $z_3\not=z_1$.The assumption $z_3\not=z_0$ contradicts Theorem \ref{th:rotation-number} because we would have The assumption $z_3\not=z_1$ contradicts Theorem \ref{th:rotation-number}, because we would have
+Of course either $z_3\not=z_0$ or $z_3\not=z_1$.The assumption $z_3\not=z_0$ contradicts Theorem \ref{th:birkhoffcycles} because we would have